 Next was our daughter who is still completing her degree.
 I thought I knew the ropes by now but she decided on a degree at a university I thought was going to be a stickler for form.
 As she was waiting for offers to come out, the university she indicated as her second choice was emailing and sending letters saying they had alternative entry pathways etc. and encouraged her to come to their information sessions.

-She went through the same process as her brother but they didn\’t accept her application because she didn\’t have a formal Year 12 certificate (even though she received high distinctions for the university subjects she did and had a high SAT score – I thought that was rather stupid and short-sighted of them) but she received an offer from the second university which offered a double degree and as it turned out was a better choice, less travel, and suited her well.
+She went through the same process as her brother but the university of her first choice didn’t offer her a place because she didn’t have a formal Year 12 certificate (even though she received high distinctions for the university subjects she did and had a high SAT score – I thought that was rather stupid and short-sighted of them) but she received an offer from the second university which offered a double degree and as it turned out was a better choice, less travel, and suited her well.

 After going through an application process, he attended an interview, did an aptitude exam, and a few weeks later he received an offer of employment.
 This whole experience had been a walk of faith for him and us and we are all blown away with how it all turned out in the end.
 He gets a good wage, the company is paying for him to complete an Advanced Diploma of Electrical Engineering over 4 years and he is working under the supervision of some very experienced mentors.